 |

-Number of tested tools | 13 |
+Number of tested tools | 15 |

 Just like how not all data recovery programs aren’t created equally in terms of retrieval rates, they also differ in the speeds at which they’re able to scan storage media, whether it’s a regular or deep scan.
 If it’s a big deal to you, you should look into how quickly the program can get through a recovery session.

-Start the program and choose the disk or partition where the files were last seen
+Kick off the program and choose the disk where you will perform the recovery

-Start the search for recoverable data by clicking on the Recover button
+Search for deleted data on the disk by cicking the Recover button

 Keep work and leisure separate.
 It’s always a good idea to have a separate computer/laptop for work and general use.
 If you keep installing and uninstalling programs on a machine, it will hasten the rate at which the operating system might break down.
 And when it finally does become unstable, you could lose some important data in the process.